 Learn how to develop a takeoff sheet, including materials, quantities, and measurements, in this construction estimation training course.

 Construction Estimating Extension with Christopher Randall

 Get step-by-step instructions for developing a price extension (aka cost estimate) sheet—a critical construction document.

 Construction Estimating Bid Recap with Christopher Randall

 Review the bid recap process.
-Learn how to pull together all of the information and documentation from construction estimation, including takeoff, extension, taxes, and labor rates, into a professional bid proposal.
+Learn how to pull together information and documentation—including takeoff, extension, taxes, and labor rates—into a professional bid proposal.

 33m 4s • COURSE